Template-free synthesis of graphene-like carbons as efficient carbocatalysts for selective oxidation of alkanes†

-Selective oxidation of aromatic alkanes by C-H activation is one of the key reactions in organic synthesis and chemical industry.
-It is of particular interest to activate C-H bond to get high-value added products under mild conditions by using sustainable carbocatalysts.
-Herein, we report a sustainable, green and template-free strategy towards the fabrication of N-doped and N/S codoped carbon nanosheets by metal-free carbonization of bioprecursor guanine and guanine sulfate.
-The occurrence of thin and N/S codoped carbon nanosheets was induced by multiple interactions of nucleobase.
-Benefiting from the unique textural structure of the as-synthesized carbons, including ultrathin thickness, optimal porosity, rich structural defects and synergistic coupling effect of multiple dopants, the carbon nanosheet delivers a high catalytic performance with 85% ethylbenzene conversion and 98% selectivity of acetophenone at 80 oC after 4 h reaction, which outperforms other equivalent benchmarks (e.g. 8.5 times in conversion and 3.2 times in selectivity higher than OCNT).
-Density functional theory simulations indicate that the oxidation of ethylbenzene is catalyzed by synergic effect of p-N/S and g-N/S catalysts via OH radical mechanism.
-This N/S codoped strategy provides guidance for the design of carbon-based catalysts for selective oxidation of other alkanes.
+Selective oxidation of aromatic alkanes by C–H activation is one of the key reactions in organic synthesis and the chemical industry.
+Activation of C–H bonds to obtain high-value added products under mild conditions by using sustainable carbocatalysts is of particular interest.
+Herein, we report a sustainable, green and template-free strategy towards the fabrication of N-doped and N/S codoped carbon nanosheets by metal-free carbonization of bioprecursors guanine and guanine sulfate.
+The formation of thin and N/S codoped carbon nanosheets was induced by multiple interactions of the nucleobases.
+Benefiting from the unique textural structure of the as-synthesized carbons, including ultrathin thickness, optimal porosity, and rich structural defects, and the synergistic coupling effect of multiple dopants, the carbon nanosheets show a high catalytic performance with 85% ethylbenzene conversion and 98% selectivity to acetophenone at 80 °C after 4 h reaction, which outperforms other equivalent benchmarks (e.g. 8.5 times higher conversion and 3.2 times higher selectivity than those of oxidized carbon nanotubes).
+Density functional theory simulations indicate that the oxidation of ethylbenzene is catalyzed by the synergistic effect of p-N/S and g-N/S catalysts via an OH radical mechanism.
+This N/S codoped strategy provides guidance for the design of carbon-based catalysts for the selective oxidation of other alkanes.